IDEX (IEX)

 Underperform

-IDEX is up against the odds.
+IDEX keeps us up at night.
 Its weak sales growth and declining returns on capital show its demand and profits are shrinking.
 StockStory Analyst Team

 Adam Hejl, CEO & Founder